vhscom/after-dark/README.md

 </blockquote>
 ```

-Rather than repeat [`blockquote`](https://devdocs.io/html/element/blockquote) HTML in your content simply call the included shortcode within from your markdown files:
+Rather than repeat [`blockquote`](https://devdocs.io/html/element/blockquote) HTML in your content call the included shortcode within from your markdown files:

 ```html
 {{< blockquote cite="Bitly" citelink="https://bitly.is/2mkxskj" >}}